 Once you have the Creality Slicer open, you’ll need to make the following changes.
-Go to File, Preferences and change the printer window type to “Pronterface UI” then select “Ok”.
-Then go to File, Machine Settings and change the Serial Port to “COM3” then the baudrate to 115200 at which point you can select “Ok”.
-Then go to Machine, install custom firmware and navigate to the blt touch firmware that you intend to install.
-In my case I renamed the file however you’s will most likely be called CR-10 V2TF188.8.131.52BLTouchV3.1.
+Go to File +Preferences and change the printer window type to “Pronterface UI” then select “Ok”.
+Then go to File + Machine Settings and change the Serial Port to “COM3” then set the baudrate to, 115200 at which point you can select “Ok”.
+Then go to “Machine“, install custom firmware and navigate to the BLT touch firmware that you intend to install.
+In my case, I renamed the file, however it will most likely be called CR-10 V2TF188.8.131.52BLTouchV3.1.
 Give the machine a little time to finish the upload, at which point you’re ready to do the rest of the installation process.

-The next stage is to setup the BLT touch leveling and first we will do a basic bed leveling to determine the low and high points on the machine.
-To do this, go to Prepare, Bed leveling and allow the machine to complete the probing.
-We now need to set up the Z offset which is currently set higher to ensure that the bed isn’t damaged.
-Go to Prepare, Move Axis, Move Z, Move 10mm where you’ll set this to 00.00.
-Then go to Move 1mm and lower this the first couple of increments but not to far otherwise you’ll hit the bed.
-You’ll then want to move it 0.1mm at a time to get it to the appropriate height.
-Make sure to write down this value since you’ll need this latter.
-You can use a piece of of paper to help ensure that you have the proper distance if that’s what you’re currently used to using.
-Go back up the menue hierarchy and go to Control, initialize EEPROM where once you enter this menue you’ll get a warning beep.
-Go to the Motion, Z Offset and set the number that you wrote down here.
-Go back one menue and choose Store Settings at which point the machine will beep another warning.
-Navigate out to the main menu where you can then start your first test print.
-I’m using a model which was created by Bnimon on Thingiverse Since they created a file for the different nozzle widths and I had changed mine to a 0.8.
-I will be including the link in the discription below if you would like to use this yourself.
+The next stage is to set up the BLT touch levelling, and first we will do a basic bed levelling to determine the low and high points on the machine.
+To do this, go to “Prepare” + “Bed levelling” and allow the machine to complete the probing.
+We now need to set up the Z offset, which is currently set higher to ensure that the bed isn’t damaged.
+Go to “Prepare” + “Move Axis” + “Move Z” + “Move 10 mm” where you’ll set this to 00.00.
+Then go to Move 1 mm and lower this the first couple of increments but not too far otherwise you’ll hit the bed.
+You’ll then want to move it 0.1 mm at a time to get it to the appropriate height.
+Make sure to write down this value, since you’ll need this latter.
+You can use a piece of paper to help ensure that you have the proper distance if that’s what you’re currently used to using.
+Go back up the menu hierarchy and go to “Control” + “initialize EEPROM” where once you enter this menu you’ll get a warning beep.
+Go to the “Motion” + “Z Offset” and set the number that you wrote down here.
+Back one menu and choose “Store Settings“, at which point the machine will beep another warning.
+Navigate out to the main menu, where you can then start your first test print.
+I’m using a model which was created by Bnimon on Thingiverse.
+Since they created a file for the different nozzle widths and I had changed mine to a 0.8.
+I will be including the link in the description below if you would like to use this yourself.